Midnight Cowboy New Years Eve Western Theme Party

 - You can go simple with gold horns and black noisemakers which will match your decorations perfectly, and not break the bank.

-- Hand out confetti for throwing, and silver new year beads for wearing (and maybe throwing)!
+- Hand out confetti poppers and silver new year beads for wearing (and maybe throwing)!